EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ### Hyperparameter tuning

-I will fine-tune *weights*, *n_neighbors*, and *p* utilize `StratifiedKFold` for cross-validation with 5 folds.
+Fine-tune *weights*, *n_neighbors*, and *p*.
+Utilize `StratifiedKFold` for cross-validation with 5 folds.
 This totals to 160 candidate models and 800 fits after accounting for cross-validation.

 ```python
 # Define model and parameters